Hello! I’m Zhuofan Li (李卓凡). I study digital society and its relationship with capitalism, technology, power, and time.

-My first “big project” looks at the decentralization of power and knowledge through “corporate open science” — an interesting phenomenon that puzzles even insiders to the industry: why would tech companies defy their interests in intellectual property to participate in open science, a movement to make knowledge and knowledge infrastructure — publications, code, data, methodology, and benchmarks — accessible to all?
+My current book project examines the transformation of corporate power behind the global AI industry through an interesting paradox called “corporate open science”: Why would tech companies defy their interests in intellectual property to participate in open science, a movement to make knowledge and knowledge infrastructure — publications, code, data, methodology, and benchmarks — accessible to all?
+This work has received an American Sociological Association Doctoral Dissertation Research Improvement Grant.

 profile